puneetpunj/cypress-boiler-plate/README.md

 #### Screenshots

 Cypress automatically takes screenshot on every failure.
 But this can be turned off using cypress.json configuration (`jsscreenshotOnRunFailure: false`)
+Screenshots will be saved automated at cypress/screenshots directory

 #### Video Recording

-Headless execution automatically store the video of execution (`jsvideoUploadOnPasses=false`)
+Headless execution automatically store the video of execution (`jsvideoUploadOnPasses=false`) Videos will be saved automated at cypress/videos directory

 #### Reporting